pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic/definition.md

 ### Validation
 Identity is defined by the existence of specific attributes.
 Thus, identification of concepts, i.e. definitions, must involve identification of what exists.
 Note that even when identifying a concept in negatives, you are necessarily identifying it with respect to positives; an absence can only be identified if you know what could be present but is not.
 Furthermore, confirming a positive is far easier than confirming a negative, since a positive is immediately identifiable while a negative can only be identified by first confirming what is in fact present.

-Hence, positive definitions must precede negative ones, and choosing a negative definition where a positive one is available reduces your ability–in terms of efficiency and effectiveness–to identify and apply the concept.
+Hence, positive definitions must precede negative ones, and choosing a negative definition where a positive one is available reduces your ability – in terms of efficiency and effectiveness – to identify and apply the concept.

 ---